Hope of Israel Ministries (Ecclesia of YEHOVAH):

 "After this I looked, and there was a great multitude that no one could count, from [out of] every nation, from all tribes and peoples and languages [of Israel], standing before the throne and before the Lamb, robed in white, WITH PALM BRANCHES IN THEIR HANDS.
 They cried out in a loud voice, saying, 'Salvation belongs to our God who is seated on the throne, and to the Lamb!"'
 (New Revised Standard Version).

-In the Kingdom of YEHOVAH God -- which is symbolized and depicted by the very Feast of Tabernacles, during which palm branches, or lulavs, were waved every day in worship by the people at the Temple (throne) of YEHOVAH God in Biblical times -- the people, the saints of YEHOVAH God -- will once again WAVE THEIR PALM BRANCHES, or lulavs, in worship and praise before the throne of YEHOVAH God!
+In the Kingdom of YEHOVAH God -- which is symbolized and depicted by the very Feast of Tabernacles, during which palm branches, or lulavs, were waved every day in worship by the people at the Temple (throne) of YEHOVAH God in Biblical times -- the people of Israel, the saints of YEHOVAH God -- will once again WAVE THEIR PALM BRANCHES, or lulavs, in worship and praise before the throne of YEHOVAH God!

 Isn't this clear?
 Then what are we waiting for?